 Comprehensive Campaign vs Capital Campaign: Key Differences

 Two common fundraising initiatives in the nonprofit sector are comprehensive and capital campaigns.
 If executed properly, both types of campaigns can result in major gifts with long-term major donors and be highly successful campaigns.
-Although both important, they serve different purposes for your nonprofit.
-Let’s explore a comprehensive campaign vs capital campaign.
+Although both are important, they serve different purposes for your nonprofit.
+Let’s explore a comprehensive campaign vs a capital campaign.